seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I am bid forth to supper, Jessica:
 There are my keys.
 But wherefore should I go?
 I am not bid for love; they flatter me:
-But yet I’ll go in hate, to feed upon
+But yet I'll go in hate, to feed upon
 The prodigal Christian.
 Jessica, my girl,
 Look to my house.
 I am right loath to go:
 There is some ill a-brewing towards my rest,